cbitstech/agm_purplerobot_seed/README.md

 agm_purplerobot_seed
 ====================

-This application is intended to be used at the SLAM / Ortus / AGM Hackathon
+This application is intended to be used at theRSE AGM Hackathon at SLaM / Ortus

 To make use of this application: